romitm/bumetcs601-assignment/README.md

 MySQL Exceptions and Server Malfunctions
 ---
-Use the following URL to get the bad installation out and then re-install the whole package. *Please note this is for the MAC OS-X 10.10.x or higher.*
+Use the following URL to get the bad installation out and then re-install the whole package.
+*Please note this is for the MAC OS-X 10.10.x or higher.
+And this uses the Homebrew Installation for the Package Management on a Mac OS.*

 https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks